GREENER EVENTS

 Decorate With Local Flowers

-If decorating your tables with fresh flowers, ask your florist if they carry locally grown flowers.
-Better, ask for native wildflowers, such as Black-Eyed Susan, Goldenrod and Purple Coneflowers.
-If your event is out-of-season, consider dried Oak Leaf Hydranga blooms or potted plants (that you can send home with guests).
+If decorating with fresh flowers, ask florists about locally-grown options.
+Or buy native wildflowers, like Black-Eyed Susan, Goldenrod and Purple Coneflower from your farmers market.
+If your event is out-of-season, consider dried Oak Leaf Hydranga blooms or potted plants.

 This page was inspired by LCAN member Barbara Berman, and researched and written by Maddox Miller.